Categories

 Pedicel

 A pedicel is a short stalk holding a single flower.
 A stalk holding more than one flower is called a peduncle.
-Bothe pedicels and peduncles serve the function of supporting flowers and transporting water and nutrients to the flowers.
+Both pedicels and peduncles serve the function of supporting flowers and transporting water and nutrients to the flowers.

 Receptacle